Asset managers. Game on!

 How can we help?

 There are many useful lessons in our Living Ratings and we hope you find this report helpful and inspirational.
-To find out how Living Group can transform your digital effectiveness and create difference for your brand online, please contact Kate Shaw in London, Aliena Lai in Hong Kong, or Kevin Windorf in New York or Gigi Yung in Hong Kong.
+To find out how Living Group can transform your digital effectiveness and create difference for your brand online, please contact Greg Hobden in London, Kevin Windorf in New York or Gigi Yung in Hong Kong.